Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/lp-reference.md

        }
     }

-A point transfer response returns the *transaction ID* and the *status* with an optional *statusMessage*.
+A point transfer response returns the **transactionId** and the **status**.
+In case of a *failure*, the response must include a **statusMessage**.

     200 OK
     {
-       "status": "success|pending|failure",
+       "status": "success|failure",
        "transactionId": "12345678"
     }

 ## Retry a Transaction

 Occasionally, your system may undergo maintenance or experience downtime.
 During this time, you can return a *systemError* status instead of *failure* to the LCP for any transactions (credit/debit posting, transfer) received.
-You may wish to provide a service to allow the LCP to retry transactions with *systemError*.
-Our support team can then retry the transaction at a later time by sending the same transaction ID used on the original request.
+For these transactions, your API should accept a call with the **transactionId**.
+Our support team can then retry the transaction at a later time by sending the same **transactionId** used on the original request.

 The following parameter is included in retry requests: